selimozcann/RedirectHunter/README.md

 RedirectHunter targets Go 1.24.4 and relies only on the standard library.

-## Legal Disclaimer
+## ⚠️ Legal Disclaimer

-This tool is intended for educational and authorised security testing only.
-Use it strictly within legal boundaries and only on systems you have explicit permission to test.
+This tool is intended for **educational purposes** and **authorized security testing** only.

+By using this tool, you agree to the following:

+- ✅ You have **explicit written permission** to test any target system.
+- ❌ You will **not use** this software for any **unauthorized access**, scanning, or disruption of services.
+- 🚫 Usage against government, financial, or healthcare infrastructure **without authorization is strictly prohibited**.
+- 🧑‍⚖️ The developer **disclaims all liability** for misuse or damage caused by unauthorized use.

+If you do not agree with these terms, **do not use this software.**

 ---